Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                              |
 | Python | `void set_render_hud(bool hud)`  |

-Determine if the hud will be rendered in game.
+Determine if the hud will be rendered in the game.

 Default value: false